-History of BIA
+History of Flamingo International Airport

-Bonaire’s first airport was situated at Tra’i Montaña near Subi Blanku and crossed what is now the road between Kralendijk, the capital of the island, and Rincon, the island’s oldest community which lies in in the northern part of Bonaire.
+Bonaire’s first airport was situated at Tra’i Montaña near Subi Blanku and crossed what is now the road between Kralendijk, the capital of the island, and Rincon, the island’s oldest community which lies in the northern part of Bonaire.
 The name airport is a fancy name for the facility that had been constructed in that location.
 It was rather an airstrip with a little shed and nothing else.
-However, this was the place where the history of air navigation started on Bonaire in 1936.
+However, this was the place where the history of aiation started on Bonaire in 1936.

 Construction work started on September 23, 1935.
 The main road between Kralendijk and Rincon crossed the runway in the middle.
 The intention was to build an airstrip that was 475 meters long.
 It was not possible to make it longer because the eastern part of the land was rather low.
 It was necessary to condition a part of this area, particularly where the plane would touchdown during landing and take-off.
 This area covered 100 meters of the airstrip which should be hardened using grit and natural stone from the island for compacting operations.

 KLM decided to take the risk and to complete the first flight to Bonaire on May 9, 1936.
-The plane Oriol, registration PJ A10, which was a sister plane of the Snip, was chosen for this trial flight.
+The plane Oriol, with the registration PJ A10, which was a sister plane of the Snip, was chosen for this trial flight.
 The airport station in this case was a vehicle of a model that was known in those days as a “panel body.”
 This first experimental landing was a historical moment indeed and was highly successful.
 Consequently, KLM took the decision to make the first official scheduled flight with passengers on board, days later on May 31, 1936.
-American soldiers arrived at Bonaire in the second half of 1943, and their commander insisted that a new airport should be built.
+American soldiers arrived on Bonaire in the second half of 1943, and their commander insisted that a new airport should be built.
 In December, 1943 the construction of this airport began in the area where the current airport is situated.